bevyengine/bevy/.github/pull_request_template.md

 If you're stuck on part of the changes or want feedback early, open a draft PR and list the items that need to be completed here using a checklist.

-## Changelog

-> This section is optional.
-If this was a trivial fix, or has no externally-visible impact, you can delete this section.

-- What changed as a result of this PR?
-- If applicable, organize changes under "Added", "Changed", or "Fixed" sub-headings
-- Stick to one or two sentences.
-If more detail is needed for a particular change, consider adding it to the "Solution" section
-  - If you can't summarize the work, your change may be unreasonably large / unrelated.
-Consider splitting your PR to make it easier to review and merge!

 ## Migration Guide

 > This section is optional.
 If there are no breaking changes, you can delete this section.